 The disparity between men and women in the sciences is well known, with women making up only a quarter of the labor force in STEM fields, according to census data.
 But women still enter STEM fields in high numbers, which means many are leaving before completing their doctorate or attaining professorship.

 A new study published in PLOS ONE has delivered some concrete numbers behind one reason for many women’s exodus from STEM fields during their graduate years.
 The study’s four female authors crunched the numbers of reports of sexual assault and harassment in field research work, and discovered a glaring reality that is seldom mentioned in the national media.

 According to the study, 64 percent of researchers said they had experienced sexual harassment during field research.
 Of the 600 men and women surveyed, those who reported accounts of sexual harassment or assault were mostly women, with most cases involving younger undergraduate or graduate student “trainees,” for whom field research is crucial to future success.
 A full 20 percent of those surveyed said they were sexually assaulted in the field.

 The study was conducted throughout 2013, during which respondents from more than 30 countries answered questions online.
 The survey was distributed through social media sites and research associations.
 Of the 600 respondents, 516 were women.

 “Our findings were simultaneously not surprising and shocking,” said Julienne Rutherford, assistant professor at the University of Illinois and a co-author of the study.
-“The sense of not being able to work freely and to reach one’s full potential because of this constant, sort-of, social negotiation to protect oneself is something that I think [the study’s authors] all felt at one point or another.”
+“The sense of not being able to work freely and to reach one’s full potential because of this constant, sort of, social negotiation to protect oneself is something that I think [all the study’s authors] all felt at one point or another.”

 Since the study was published, these conversations are already beginning to happen, with some field instructors drawing up and implementing explicit field conduct policies.
 Other professors are beginning to have conversations with their academic superiors about having policies and implementing mandatory sexual harassment education training for incoming students.